[Skip to main text]

 Recycle steel

-Steel food (up to No. 10 size) and beverage cans including aerosol cans Remove lids, rinse and place cans and lids in your recycling bin Pots and pans, coat hangers, appliances, toys, other metal items
+Steel food (up to No. 10 size) and beverage cans including aerosol cans Discard lids, rinse and place in your recycling bin Pots and pans, coat hangers, appliances, toys, other metal items

 Recycling logo